AtomBeam

 Previously, he was Senior Vice President at @Risk Technologies, a cybersecurity company.
 Before that, he was President of ManTech Commercial Services, another cybersecurity business.

 Earlier, he started IT solution companies.
-Prior to that, he spent 13 years at SAP, a software company, helping clients such as the U.S. Department of Defense transform its supply chain.
+Prior to that, he spent thirteen years at SAP, a software company, helping clients such as the U.S. Department of Defense transform its supply chain.
 Kent began his career with Oracle, a multinational software company, and earned a Bachelor’s degree from Radford University.

 Prior to starting AtomBeam, he was CEO of Trigemina, a biotech company.
 Before that, he was CEO of an employee benefits technology company, Portal Group Holdings.